jleibowitz-lacpw/presentations/past.md

-# history of demos or presentations within LACPW
+# history of demos or presentations made to web admin (lac pw)

 - External Troubleshooting
 - CLI troubleshooting